nuprl/StenoType/finetune/README.md

      editing the `get_content` function which processes dataset examples for training, and updating how the dataset is loaded (which could be loaded from the Hugging Face Hub or disk).
+  3. See `get_training_example.py` for helper functions for pre-processing a training dataset.

 You should not need to modify `finetune_lib.py` or the `main` function of `run_finetune.py`.